FlorianWilhelm/snow-instructor/README.md

    hatch run deploy-streamlit
    ```

-   And open up the URL returned by the last command.
+   And open up the URL shown in the output of the last command.

 ## 🛠️ Development